 Challenging and Changing Perceptions Through Travel

-Travel is one of the great hopes for people of different countries and cultures to understand each another.
+Travel is one of the great hope for people from different countries and cultures to understand each other.
 Travel is a wonderful way to challenge and change perceptions about other places and other people.
 We share a lot of similarities with other people on this planet, even if they have a different skin colour, speak a different language, eat different food, or worship a different religion.
 The similarities that unite us as people are far more significant than the differences that may divide us.
 We all enjoy a good meal, listening to good music, spending time with family, and work to build a better life.
 Travel can clearly show us these similarities.